 As indicated above, both sections are limited to personal property in the estate of the decedent.
 The interest of an heir or devisee in real property must be levied upon in the manner provided for real property generally.
 Estate of Troy, 1 Cal.
-App.2d 732, P.2d (1934).
+App.24 732, P.2d (1934).
 See Martinovich v.
-(1907).
-(Under our scheme, this procedure Marsicano, 150 Cal.
-597, Ρ. is provided by Section 487.310).
+Marsicano, 150 Cal.
+597, P. (1907).
+(Under our scheme, this procedure is provided by Section 487.310).
 If the real property during the course of administration is converted into personalty (e.g., cash), it should subsequently be levied upon as personalty.
 See Estate of Troy, supra.
 Where real property has been properly levied upon, the levy does not apparently affect the power of the court to administer the property, and the lien attaches to whatever property is eventually distributed to the person whose interest has been levied upon.
 See Noble v.
-Beach, 21 Cal.2d 91, P.24

-(1942)(rights obtained in real property under recorded abstracts of judgment may be followed into property allocated to judgment debtor after partition by probate court); Reed v.
-Hayward, 23 Cal.2d 336, 342, P.2d , (1943).
+Beach, 21 Cal.2d 91, (1942) (rights obtained in real property under recorded abstracts of judgment may be followed into property allocated to judgment debtor after parment may be followed into property allocated to judgment debtor after partition by probate court); Reed v.
+Hayward, 23 Cal.
+24 336, 342, P.2d (1943).